 WHAT IS THE TREATMENT?

-Breast enlargement which develops during puberty may resolve after a period of 6-18 months, requiring no further treatment.
-In cases of drug-induced gynecomastia, discontinuation of the medication where possible can sometimes, but not always result in improvement of this condition.
-All patients should undergo careful medical questioning and examination.
+Breast enlargement which develops during puberty may resolve after a period of 6-18 months.
+In cases of drug-induced gynecomastia, discontinuation of the medication where possible can sometimes, but not always, result in improvement of this condition.
 For patients who require surgery, operations for gynecomastia are both safe and effective.

 HOW IS MALE BREAST REDUCTION SURGERY PERFORMED?

 The type of surgery which is right for you depends on the fat content of your breast tissue.
 This can be determined by examination during your consultation.
-Almost all cases of male breast enlargement can be treated with either liposuction and or direct removal of breast tissue through and incision around the nipple.
+The majority of cases of male breast enlargement can be treated with either liposuction and or direct removal of breast tissue through and incision around the nipple.

 WHAT IS THE RECOVERY?